Automatic Router Scripting Engine

 If you opt to have Start Menu shortcuts installed, there will be a shortcut to your scripts folder in your Start Menu, along with the usual application shortcut, uninstall, etc. You can also open your scripts folder from the A.R.S.E. scripts concept menu (context, right-click, whatever you call it), though as you can add and delete scripts from right from within A.R.S.E., there shouldn't be much need to interact with the folder manually.

-Note: Although designed for the BT Voyager 205 (and myriad clones; CastleNet AR502, Dynalink RTA100, RTA500-D51, GlobespanVirata, Netgear DM602, Solwise SAR100 and SAR130, etc) this will likely work with many other routers with simple telnet protocols, only the scripts will be different.
+Note: Although designed for the BT Voyager 205 (and myriad clones; CastleNet AR502, Dynalink RTA100, RTA500-D51, GlobespanVirata, Netgear DM602, Solwise SAR100 and SAR130, etc) this will work with all routers and devices using simple telnet protocols, only the scripts are different.

 A.R.S.E. accepts script on the command line, which means you can drag-and-drop scripts onto the A.R.S.E. icon and A.R.S.E. will telnet them immediately to your router.
 Or you can simply click a script anywhere in explorer and it will be sent to your router.
 In a similar way, you can schedule script to be run at any time with, perhaps the Windows® built-in "Scheduled Tasks", or some other scheduling/macro software.
 There's no need to leave A.R.S.E. running, but if you do, it uses very little resources, and can be toggled by its tray icon (left-click).